avan06/Be.HexEditor/README.md

 ## HexAppearance

 ### BackColorDisabled(Color)
 > Gets or sets the background color for the disabled control.
 > DefaultValue: WhiteSmoke Color

 ### BorderStyle(BorderStyle)
 > Gets or sets the hex box's border style.
 > DefaultValue: Fixed3D BorderStyle

 ### InfoForeColor(Color)
 > Gets or sets the info color used for column info and line info.
 When this property is null, then ForeColor property is used.
 > Gets or sets the line info color.
 When this property is null, then ForeColor property is used.
 > DefaultValue: Gray Color

 ### SelectionBackColor(Color)
 > Gets or sets the background color for the selected bytes.
 > DefaultValue: Blue Color

 ### SelectionForeColor(Color)
 > Gets or sets the foreground color for the selected bytes.
 > DefaultValue: White Color

 ### ShadowSelectionColor(Color)
 > Gets or sets the color of the shadow selection.
 > A alpha component must be given!
 > Default ARGB(100, 60, 188, 255)

 ### ChangedForeColor(Color) `*New`
 > Gets or sets the foreground color for the position of changed bytes.
 > DefaultValue: Red Color

 ### ChangedFinishForeColor(Color) `*New`
 > Gets or sets the foreground color for the position of finish changed.
 > After perform the ChangedPosSetFinish method, the changed position setting will be finish.
 > DefaultValue: LimeGreen

 ### ZeroBytesForeColor(Color) `*New`
 > Gets or sets the foreground color for the zero bytes.
 > DefaultValue: Silver Color

 #########################

 ## HexBehavior

 ### ReadOnly(bool)
 > Get or set whether to make the HexEditor readonly.
 > Disable edit, cut, paste, delete behavior when set to true.
 > DefaultValue: false

 ### BytesPerLine(int)
 > Gets or sets the maximum count of bytes in one line.
 > UseFixedBytesPerLine property no longer has to be set to true for this to work
 > DefaultValue: 16

 ### GroupSize(int)
 > Gets or sets the number of bytes in a group.
 Used to show the group separator line (if GroupSeparatorVisible is true)
 > Gets or sets the byte-count between group separators (if visible).
 > GroupSeparatorVisible property must set to true
 > DefaultValue: 4

 ### UseFixedBytesPerLine(bool)
 > Gets or sets if the count of bytes in one line is fix.
 > When set to True, BytesPerLine property determine the maximum count of bytes in one line.
 > DefaultValue: false

 ### VScrollBarVisible(bool)
 > Gets or sets the visibility of a vertical scroll bar.
 > DefaultValue: false

 ### GroupSeparatorVisible(bool)
 > Gets or sets the visibility of the group separator.
 > Gets or sets the visibility of a separator vertical line.
 > DefaultValue: false

 ### ColumnInfoVisible(bool)
 > Gets or sets the visibility of the column info.
 > Gets or sets the visibility of header row.
 > DefaultValue: false

 ### LineInfoVisible(bool)
 > Gets or sets the visibility of a line info.
 > DefaultValue: false

 ### LineInfoOffset(long)
 > Gets or sets the offset of the line info.
 > DefaultValue: (long)0

 ### StringViewVisible(bool)
 > Gets or sets the visibility of the string view.
 > DefaultValue: false

 ### HexCasing
 > Gets or sets whether the HexBox control displays the hex characters in upper or lower case.
 > DefaultValue: Upper HexCasing

 ### ShadowSelectionVisible(bool)
 > Gets or sets the visibility of a shadow selection.
 > DefaultValue: true

 ### LineInfoOffsetLength(int) `*New`
 > Gets or sets the maximum size of line info offset support length.
 Sets range is 8(32bit)~16(64bit).
 > DefaultValue: 8

 ### EnableCut(bool) `*New`
 > Gets or sets whether you can cut bytes data.
 > DefaultValue: false

 ### EnableDelete(bool) `*New`
 > Gets or sets whether you can delete bytes data.
 > DefaultValue: false

 ### EnablePaste(bool) `*New`
 > Gets or sets whether you can paste bytes data.
 > DefaultValue: false

 ### EnableOverwritePaste(bool) `*New`
 > Gets or sets whether to enable the overwrite mode when pasting hex data.
 > DefaultValue: false

 ### EnableRetainChangedPos(bool) `*New`
 > Gets or sets whether to retain the position of changed when ByteProvider changed.
 > DefaultValue: false

 ### EnableRetainChangedFinishPos(bool) `*New`
 > Gets or sets whether to retain the position of finish changed when ByteProvider changed.
 > DefaultValue: false

 ### EnableAutoChangedPosSetFinish(bool) `*New`
 > Gets or sets whether auto perform the ChangedPosSetFinish method when ByteProvider changed.
 DefaultValue: false.
 > DefaultValue: false

 ### ByteGrouping(ByteGroupingType) `*New`
 > Gets or sets the byte grouping type:
 > DefaultValue: B01 (Size:01)
 > B01 = Size:01, Hex
 > B02 = Size:02, Hex
 > B04 = Size:04, Hex
 > B08 = Size:08, Hex
 > B16 = Size:16, Hex
 > [Experimental Features]
 > The hex value can be displayed as a numeric value, when the ByteGrouping of HexBox is set to decimal or float or double.
 > Note: This feature is for display only and does not support direct editing of values.
 > B01Decimal = Size:01, Decimal byte
 > B02Decimal = Size:02, Decimal ushort
 > B04Decimal = Size:04, Decimal uint
 > B08Decimal = Size:08, Decimal ulong
 > B04Float = Size:04, Float
 > B08Double = Size:08, Double

 ### BuiltInContextMenu(BuiltInContextMenu)
 > Gets or sets the built-in context menu.

+### KeyDownControlCContentType
+> Get or set the content-type of the copy feature for key down (Control+C).

 ## Hidden